Skip to main content

 Q&A

-What does a development director actually do day to day?
+What does a development director do day to day

-A development director maintains the major donor portfolio, drives the grant pipeline, manages the annual campaign, prepares board and funder reports, and supervises the development team — typically one to three direct reports at a mid-sized nonprofit.
+A development director manages the major donor portfolio, drives the grant pipeline, runs the annual campaign, and builds board and funder reports.
+At a mid-sized nonprofit they often lead one to three staff.
 The role is part fundraiser, part operator, part analyst.

 Q&A